sparkjames/babytracker5000/README.md

 Track your newborn's feedings, sleeps, and diapers.

-BabyTracker5000 works by using your device's local storage.
-If you delete your data for this website, your notes will be lost.
+BabyTracker5000 works by using ~~your device's local storage.
+If you delete your data for this website, your notes will be lost.~~ Firebase authentication and database.
+Now you and your spouse/caregiver can share the same log.

 Something I made so I can learn Angular, and also make something useful for my wife and I.